backdrop-contrib/migrate/README.md

 See above.

+This might have been fixed, since the core bug has been fixed, but I have not yet tested it:
 A user migration with systemOfRecord == DESTINATION will drop pictures from user records due to core bug http://drupal.org/node/935592 - the SimpleTests report an error reflecting this.
 We have not developed a work-around.